haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 ```

 ## Deploying the SSO request handler
-The php script and corresponding configuration files will be saved in the new directory created earlier.
-Change into it and add a php config file:
+The PHP script and corresponding configuration files will be saved in the new directory created earlier.
+Change into it and add a PHP config file:

 ```
 $ cd /var/www/outlook-sso